kazurayam/IWantToNameTestObjectsInMyLanguage/README.md

 This restriction frustrates me quite sometimes.

 October 1, 2019, the consumption tax rate will increase from 8% to 10%.
 Therefore many web developers in Japan are busy changing their web sites to make it complying to the new rate.
 I am involved as well.
 I have developped a lot of Katalon Studio tests to check if prices/fees/commission of finacial instruments displayed on web pages.
-It was a frustrating job.
+This jos is much frustrating.
 Why?
 You would see the reason in the following screenshots.

-In the target web pages, I see the following portion where commissions of a finantial instrument are displayed.
+In the target web pages, I see the following portion where a set of commissions of a finantial instrument are displayed.
+The lables (e.g, 購入時手数料率（税込）) are significant.
+I must respect the names.

 ![AUT](docs/images/AUT.png)

-I wanted to verify the decimals displayed there.
-So I developed a Katalon Studio test.
+Now I want to verify the decimal values displayed there.
+So I developed a Katalon Studio test using Test Objects stored in the Object Repository.

 ![IWantToNameTestObjectsInMyLanguage](docs/images/IWantToNameTestObjectsInMyLanguage.png)

-There I have lines like this:
+The test case script has a fragment like this:

 ```
 check(findTestObject('MS/FundData/tesuuryou_jouhou/kaiyakuji_shintaku_zaisan_ryuuhogaku'))